wandb/wandb/docs/sdk/README.md

 # W&B SDK Architecture Docs

 This directory is meant as a current, code-grounded onboarding path for engineers and agents working on the W&B SDK.
-However the source of truth is the code in this repository.
+However, the source of truth is always the code in this repository.

 ## Format

-These docs are plain GitHub-flavored Markdown.
-That is a deliberate choice, not a placeholder:
+These docs are plain GitHub-flavored Markdown:

-- Code references are relative links into this repository.
-GitHub renders them as hyperlinks to the code at the same ref you are browsing, editors make them clickable, and agents can read the target path directly from a checkout.
-No build step, no link rot against a frozen commit hash.
+- Code references are relative links into this repository, without pinning to a commit hash.
+GitHub renders them as hyperlinks against the ref you are browsing, editors make them clickable, and agents can read the target path directly from a checkout.
 - Diagrams are Mermaid fences and hand-maintained SVGs, both rendered natively by GitHub.
-- References use file paths and symbol names, never line numbers.
-Symbols survive refactors; line numbers do not.
+- References use file paths and symbol names rather than line numbers, since symbols survive refactors.
 To trace a symbol, search for it in the linked file.

 This is intentionally separate from the public W&B docs site.
 It is for SDK maintainers, contributors, and agents that need an architecture reference tied to the repo.